slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 _height_ and _width_ are expressed in percentages when affixing the CSS to the columns (e.g. `width: 40%`).
 Doing it in a percentage and only applying to all except the rightmost column and bottom most row will yield a fluid layout.
 The API will reject setting the width on the rightmost column.
 For the initial implementation we may just go with 50% splits all around without the ability to resize.

 #Implementing Pane Management
-`ViewManager` will manage a PaneViewList for each of its editor panes.
-This may be abstracted and delegated into a `Pane` object if implementation starts to get to messy but the API to get the `PaneViewList` will be on `MainViewManager` to make the interface easier to use.
-Management of the Workingset will move from the `DocumentManager` into `ViewManager` the and renamed as `PaneViewList`.
-The list will no longer be a collection of `Document` objects.
+`ViewManager` will manage a `PaneViewList` for each of its View Panes.
+This may be abstracted and delegated into a `Pane` object if implementation starts to get to messy but the API to get the `PaneViewList` will be through the `MainViewManager` object.
+Because the `ViewPaneList` is being decoupled from `DocumentManager`, the list will no longer be a collection of `Document` objects.
 It will be a collection of file names.

 *NOTE:* To abstract the `PaneViewList's` location, each view pane is addressed by _paneId_ rather than row,col.  Valid _paneId_ values cannot be `false, 0, null, undefined or ""` so that they can be used in `truthy` tests.